Peroxidize/image-processing/README.md

 # Digital Image Processing

-To execute the project's executable file without the need for building, please run the release build.
+To run the project without building, refer to the debug/release build.
 Refer to the location specified below in the file structure.

 ## Requirements